ashellz/habitt/README.md

 - possible fix: time is 7 on phone and not 19

+4. Editing normal habits bring duration to 1 as default, fix so nothing apepars

 Fixed things:

 1. When a new habit is created, open the category it's created in